clear-nus/VT_SNN/README.md

    python setup.py install
 ```

-This repository has been tested on Python 3.6.10.
+This repository has been tested with the declared sets of dependencies, on
+Python 3.6.10.

-## Usage
+### Basic Usage

 We provide the scripts for preprocessing the raw event data, and training the
 models in the `vtsnn` folder.
-Instructions for running each script can be found
-in each script.
+We provide code for the 3 models presented in our
+paper:

+1. VT-SNN (Using SLAYER)
+2. ANN (MLP-GRU)
+3. CNN3D

 The repository has been carefully crafted to use
 [guild.ai](https://github.com/guildai/guildai) to track experiment runs, and its
 use is encouraged.

-## Usage Instructions

-Our scripts can be run using Guild or vanilla Python.
+However, instructions for running each script (using both
+guild and vanilla Python) can be found in each script.

 To see all possible operations, run:

 ``` bash
 guild operations
 ```

-In this repository, we provide code for the 3 models presented in the paper:

-1. VT-SNN (Using SLAYER)
-2. ANN (MLP-GRU)
-3. CNN3D

-For example, to run our VT-SNN tactile-only model on the Container-Weight classification task, run:
+For example, to run our VT-SNN tactile-only model on the Container-Weight
+classification task, run:

 ``` bash
 guild run vtsnn-tact:train-cw data_dir=/path/to/data